Nehru Memorial College, Sullia

-Nehru Memorial College (NMC) is located in Kurunjibag, Sullia of Karnataka state of India, is a government aided college serving students seeking under graduation and post graduation courses.
+Nehru Memorial College (NMC) is located in Kurunjibag, Sullia of Karnataka state of India, it is a government aided college serving students seeking Undergraduate and Post-Graduate courses.
 This college is the premier institution under Academy of Liberal Education (R.) Sullia.

 The college is accredited with 'B+' grade by National Assessment and Accreditation Council.

 The college provides following Under Graduation courses :